Joey Purp

-Joseph Davis (born August 3, 1993), better known by his stage name Joey Purp, is an American rapper from Chicago, Illinois.
+Joseph Davis (born August 3, 1993), better known by his stage name Joey Purp, is an American rapper.
 He is one half of Leather Corduroys.
 He is one of the founding members of Savemoney.

 Early life

 Joseph Davis grew up bouncing between various neighborhoods of Chicago, ranging from Wrigleyville to Humboldt Park.
 His father ran a restaurant and his mother managed thrift stores.
 He attended Whitney Young High School, where he realized that he had a talent for freestyle rapping.
-In his senior year, he dropped out of high school.
+In his senior year, he flunked out of high school.
 He worked and interned at LDRS 1354, a streetwear store at Wicker Park.

 Career

 In 2012, Joey Purp released his first mixtape, The Purple Tape.
 In 2016, he released a mixtape, iiiDrops.
 Tentatively titled Eyedrops, it featured contributions from Chance the Rapper and Vic Mensa, among others.
 It was included on the year-end lists by Complex, Pitchfork, Rolling Stone, and Lyrical Lemonade.

 In 2018, Joey Purp released his debut studio album, Quarterthing.
 It included guest appearances from GZA and RZA, among others.

+In 2023, Joey Purp's song "Elastic" was used in Google's Chromebook advertisements.